AnnaHollandSmith/patterns_2/README.md

 ```
 As a user
 So I can get my clothes dry-cleaned
-I want to phone a dry-cleaner to pick up my clothes
+I want to get a dry-cleaner to pick up my clothes
 ```

 ```
 As a dry cleaner
 So I can pick up clothes from a customer
-I want to get a named van person to pick them up
+I want to get a named van driver to pick them up
 ```

 ```
 As a van person
 So I can hire a van to pick up clothes
-I want to phone the van company and get a van
+I want to get a van
 ```

 ```